quantenProjects/dict.cc.offline.py/README.md

 Only copy the file to the same folder, where the script is located and rename the DB to "dict.db"

 There is also a way to diretly download the db, but this could be not allowed by dict.cc

+## DB Speedup
+The "dict.cc.db_speedup.py script" splits one table into two which makes the auto suggestion much more faster.
+I measured a speed up with factor 3.
+700ms to 250ms

+Like the main script, place the DB in the same folder and rename it to "dict.db".
+Then start the script and follow the instructions.